 Pretty nifty, eh?
 A nice little Chrome extension to block Game of Thrones spoilers online.

 So, what exactly does Game of Spoils do?

-The description says Game of Spoils detects and blacks out any posts of Facebook or Reddit, tweets on Twitter, or stories on Google News that mention ‘Game of Thrones’ or many other GoT-related terms, such as ‘Winterfell’ or ‘Targaryen.”
+The description says Game of Spoils detects and blocks out any posts on Facebook or Reddit, tweets on Twitter, or stories on Google News that mention ‘Game of Thrones’ or many other GoT-related terms, such as ‘Winterfell’ or ‘Targaryen.”

 I tested Game of Spoils out myself and it works as advertised.
 All the offending content that would spoil my Game of Thrones episode plot is blackened with a solid black box.

 Customizing Game of Spoils and protect yourself from GoT spoilers online

 If you really want to see the post, you can choose to unhide it.
 But that would defeat the purpose of avoiding the Game of Thrones spoilers in the first place.
 Game of Spoils does its job by blocking out those posts, and you unhiding them is counter-productive.

 The only problem is that it doesn’t work on individual sites that are talking about Game of Thrones, and spoiling it.So even with the browser app to avoid Game of Thrones spoilers, you may want to avoid clicking on regular websites.
 It’s really made for social sites and Google News.

 However, there is a workaround that you can use to tweak Game of Spoils.

-You can add custom phrases that you want blocked.
+You can add custom phrases that you want to be blocked.

 No more Game of Thrones spoilers with Game of Spoils[the_ad id=”2591″]